aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 1. The Aptos CLI tool.
 2. A local testnet with a validator node that has the faucet service turned on, and
-3. The correct version of the Aptos SDK.
-The version is important to ensure that the SDK code builds the clients that talk to the local tesnet.
+3. The Aptos SDK.
+You can use either the Typescript SDK or the Python SDK.
+For Typescript SDK, the version of the SDK is important to ensure that the TS SDK code builds the clients that talk to the local testnet, and not to the Aptos devnet.

 Follow the below steps to set up the above three:

 1. Follow the instructions for Aptos CLI in [Install with cargo](/cli-tools/aptos-cli-tool/install-aptos-cli#install-with-cargo) and install the CLI tool.

+   :::caution
-Make sure you that when you execute Step 2, you use `--branch main` to target the `main` branch, and not the `--branch devnet` as the codebase is undergoing many changes during the next 2-3 weeks.
+   Make sure that when you execute Step 2, you use `--branch main` to target the `main` branch, and not the `--branch devnet`.
+The `main` branch should be used for your local development, i.e., on the local node with the faucet, and the `devnet` branch is for development on the Aptos devnet.
 2. Start a [local node with a faucet](/nodes/local-testnet/using-cli-to-run-a-local-testnet#starting-a-local-testnet-with-a-faucet): `aptos node run-local-testnet --with-faucet`.
-This will See the [Starting a local testnet with a faucet, using CLI](https://aptos.dev/nodes/local-testnet/using-cli-to-run-a-local-testnet#starting-a-local-testnet-with-a-faucet) for more.
+See the [Starting a local testnet with a faucet, using CLI](https://aptos.dev/nodes/local-testnet/using-cli-to-run-a-local-testnet#starting-a-local-testnet-with-a-faucet) for more.
+3. Install the SDK.
-3. Install the SDK from the `aptos-core`.
+   - **Typescript SDK**: Install the Typescript SDK from the `aptos-core`.
 Follow the steps described in [Use the SDK from aptos-core](/guides/local-testnet-dev-flow#typescript-use-the-sdk-from-aptos-core).
+   - **Python SDK**: Install the Python SDK as described in this [Python SDK](/sdks/python-sdk).

 This will start a local testnet with a faucet and cause SDKs to automatically point toward this node as the default endpoint, if one is not specified.